top of page

 Most Common Stud Earring Fittings Comparison

-The traditional butterfly/friction attachment remains the most popular type of stud earring back.
+The traditional butterfly/friction attachment remains the most popular type of stud earring backs.
 Most jewellers sell earrings with this type of attachment as a standard fitting.
 It's easy to use and it's secure enough.
 Security in this instance, is also enhanced by the simplicity of use.
 For example, reduced security of screw backs (which are falsely perceived as more secure) is due to an extra hassle of taking them off and putting them back on again.
 With daily use, ensuring secure and tight fit of screw backs each time becomes problematic and that's when accidental unscrewing can happen.
 Screw back earrings can also loosen the grip over time and the repair of his closure can be costlier because it often requires replacing both the earring post and back.
-Statistically speaking, screw backs themselves are most commonly lost when people try to put them on/take off and accidentally drop the back (without being able to locate it afterwards) because the whole process is somewhat fiddly.
+Statistically speaking, screw backs themselves are most commonly lost when people try to put them on/take off and accidentally drop one of the backs (without being able to locate it afterwards) because the whole process is somewhat fiddly.
 Traditional butterfly earrings may psychologically be perceived as being less secure but in practice they tend to to be secure enough, especially if the fit is tight and the posts are thick.
+That's the main requirement for push back earrings to be secure, as well as the size of the backs, because larger backs usually provide more security too.
 Loose butterfly/friction ear backs can be very easily re-tensioned.
-By carefully inserting fine-nosed pliers into each opening, it is possible to tighten the fit of each butterfly against the inserted post.
+By carefully inserting fine-nosed pliers into each opening of the back, it is possible to tighten the fit of each butterfly against the inserted post.
 Any jeweller can do this instantly upon request.

 When comparing 'push', 'screw' and 'Alpha System' earring backs, Alpa System are the most secure.
 Alpa System is commonly used by default in the most expensive earrings, it's also commonly preferred by luxury fine jewellery brands.
-Alpha System is a more advanced design of push-backs that combines the ease of a push-back with security surpassing a screw-back, and offering the highest level of protection for valuable fine jewellery.
-The back simply cannot slip off the post regardless of the force applied to it because it gets steadily fixed in the notch of a post.
-This level of security comes with its own risks of accidental damage of an earlobe if the earring gets accidentally stuck somewhere, so one has to be cautious about one's own safety now rather than about loosing the earring.
+Alpha System is a more advanced design of push-backs that combines the ease of a push-back with the security surpassing a screw-back, which means it's offering the highest level of protection for valuable fine jewellery.
+The back cannot simply slip off the post regardless of the force applied to it because it gets steadily fixed in the notch of a post.
+This level of security comes with its own risks of accidental damage of an earlobe, however, if the earring gets accidentally stuck somewhere.
+So with Alpa System one has to be cautious about one's own safety now rather than about loosing the precious earring.
+Even though, I never experienced that myself, I can also suspect that the Alpa System mechanism can get accidentally broken over time too, but most likely the wearer will notice that before putting the earrings on.

 Different types of earring backs